TimboBl/data_talks_club_de_2025_project/kestra/README.md

 4. Access the Kestra UI at http://localhost:8080

+5. Load the workflow `flows/emissions_pipeline.yml` into Kestra using the UI.

 ## Workflow Description

-The sample workflow `eu_emissions_pipeline.yml` demonstrates a complete ETL process:
+The workflow `flows/emissions_pipeline.yml` demonstrates a complete ETL process:

 1. **Extract**: Downloads emissions data from a source
 2. **Load**: Uploads the data to Google Cloud Storage
 3. **Transform**: Loads the data into BigQuery and performs transformations

-## Customizing Workflows

-Workflows are defined in YAML format in the `flows` directory.
-You can modify the sample workflow or create new ones based on your specific requirements.

-## Production Deployment

-For production use, consider deploying Kestra on Google Kubernetes Engine (GKE) for better scalability and reliability.

 ## References